croach/Flask-Fixtures/README.rst

         # Change the list below to ['authors.yaml'] if you created your fixtures
         # file using YAML instead of JSON.
         fixtures = ['authors.json']

+        # Specify the Flask app and db we want to use for this set of tests
+        app = app
+        db = db

         # Your tests go here